rhartvik/tf-keras-demo/README.md

 The `examine_data.py` script iterates through the unified data and outputs the number of records for each feature/column.
 This helps us identify which fields are most often present or missing.

+## Models

+A very simple model is created to effectively perform a linear regression.

 ## Authors

 * Rachel Hartviksen